Pocket holes make joining wood simple and strong. But using them with plywood needs special care.

 - Coarse-thread, used with softwoods to give a strong grip; and,

-- Fine-thread, used with hardwoods so the wood fibers are not split or ripped.
+- Fine thread is used with hardwoods so the wood fibers are not split or ripped.

-In addition to these two main types, screws also come in a variety of sizes and heads.
+In addition to these two main types, screws come in various sizes and heads.
 Among the head styles is the pan head.

-They differ with their flat heads from round head screws that have a larger profile and a domed head.
+They differ with their flat heads from round head screws with larger profiles and domed heads.
 That round, domed head creates a half-sphere that sits higher on the screw than the flat surface of a pan head.
-If you intend to use plugs to hide your pocket hole, this can be a concern.
+This can be a concern if you intend to use plugs to hide your pocket hole.